Effective date: May 1, 2019

 Your usage information helps us to:

-Legal Service Organizations
+Legal Service Organizations and Non-Legal Service Organizations

 We use a number of outside service providers, such as cloud storage providers who store the information we collect, software developers we hire to debug or improve our program, providers who support certain features of our services that allow us to communicate with you (such as automated SMS text message providers, e-mail service providers, and live chat providers) and payment or credit card processors.
-These outside service providers may have limited access to your personal information to the extent necessary to provide their services.
+These outside service providers may have access to your personal information to the extent necessary to provide their services.
 All of these service providers may only use or disclose your personal information to provide services to us or comply with legal requirements.

 Researchers / Data Analysts